small-tech/jsdb/README.md

 ## To install

-Currently, you need to clone or install from this repo as this is a work-in-progress and no releases have been made yet to npm.
+Install using the `cjs` tag on npm to get the latest release in this branch:

 ```
-npm i github:small-tech/jsdb
+npm i github:small-tech/jsdb@cjs
 ```

 ## Usage